URBAN FARMING ENTEPRISE TRAINING PROGRAM

 During this 8-week course, which meets for 8 consecutive Thursdays, individuals explore various aspects of urban farming such as food systems, soil quality, environmental challenges and opportunities, crop planning, organic agriculture, and farm-business planning.
 The classroom is aimed to assist them as future farmers, developing necessary competencies to effectively manage a successful urban farm and positively impact a healthier more sustainable food system and environment.

-Urban Farming Training Program – Field Session II
+Urban Farming Summer Training Program – Session II

 A select number of candidates interested in pursuing farming/urban agriculture as an enterprise will be selected to apprentice field training throughout the growing season.
 In order to be considered, selected candidates must have completed the 8-week Classroom Session and 3 volunteer farm site days during the course of the class.
 It is an opportunity to get your hands in the ground and for you and the farm trainer to see if building an urban farming enterprise is right for you.
 This is a 20 week hands on apprenticeship beginning in June 2017.
-This training requires completing the 8-week classroom course.
+This training requires completing the 9-week classroom course.
+Of the students who attended this course, up to 10 will be selected.

 If interested in the 2018 program, please fill out the form: